|Tim Roufs||extended search|

 Why does the blossom fall back in the lake at blossom time?
 Does it help the necessary requirement of the bed?
 Does that blossom scatter into the water to give strength to that rice?
 I wonder.
 We'll all have to wonder about that.
 We do not destroy the blossom.
 Why?
-Because we stay out of there.
+Because we stay out of there -- out of that rice bed.
 But when the blossom of the rice comes, we begin to ask one another, "Should we have the wild rice?
 Will we have the wild rice?"

 Wild rice is given to us and we ask that nothing should destroy that.
 It's up to the Indian to watch that.
 When the blossoms fall out into the lake they must have something to do with the water.
 At that time of the year, at that time of the season, falling blossoms must have something to do with the water.
 Nature does that.
 Nature takes care of itself.
 That blossom skins off and at times drifts away.
 Where does it go?
 Maybe it's some fertilizer to the rice, which it should have.
 That's a requirement, and the falling blossom may be proof of that.